 The school nutrition services program will be operated in a manner consistent with board goals and board policy.
 The program also will be operated in compliance with all applicable state and federal law, including requirements of the National School Lunch Program and all federal guidelines established by the Child Nutrition Division of the United States Department of Agriculture.
 Specific legal requirements that must be met include, but are not limited to, the following.

-School officials may not discriminate based on race, sex, color, national origin, disability, age or eligibility status for free and reduced price meals.
+School officials may not discriminate based on race, sex (including pregnancy, childbirth, sexual orientation and gender identity), color, national origin, disability, age or eligibility status for free and reduced price meals.
 School officials are also prohibited from retaliating against an individual for prior civil rights activity.

 The school nutrition services program will meet safety and sanitation requirements established in local, state and federal rules and guidelines for school nutrition services programs.